Maiconsmendonca/KartRace/README.md

 - [ ] Insert Repositories and create validation rules and queries
 - [ ] Creation of endpoints
 - [ ] Validation of pilot data

+___

+## **Extra information**

+{c:red} There is a class in the project which is called fileImporControllerOld.php this class is a class that was created only to think and develop the logic of the project, it is not the final class nor the finished project, the project is being developed from this logic. {/c}